Lei Papale: 2021: four-year-old season

 For her first appearance as a four-year-old Lei Papale was stepped up to the highest class to contest the Grade 1 Osaka Hai over 2000 metres at Hanshin on 4 April.
-In the build-up to the race Takano said "She's a horse with a lot of power and potential.
+In the build-up to the race, Takano said "She's a horse with a lot of power and potential.
 It's important that she runs with a good rhythm, even though I think she can race from any position.
 She comes to the race fresh...
 I'm very excited to see what she can achieve".
-With Kawada in the saddle she started the 11.2/1 fourth choice in the betting behind Contrail, Gran Alegria and Salios in a thirteen-runner field which also included Wagnerian, Persian Knight (Mile Championship), Bravas and Mozu Bello (Nikkei Shinshun Hai).
+With Kawada in the saddle, she started the 11.2/1 fourth choice in the betting behind Contrail, Gran Alegria and Salios in a thirteen-runner field which also included Wagnerian, Persian Knight (Mile Championship), Bravas and Mozu Bello (Nikkei Shinshun Hai).
 Lei Papale set the pace from the start, switched left to race down the centre of the track in the straight and drew away in the closing stages to win by four lengths from Contrail.
 Kawada commented "I had always believed in her outstanding talent since her debut... she was able to jump into her rhythm throughout the race without being pressed...
 And to still have the strength to find another gear over the turf condition today—she is an exceptional filly to keep her speed right to the end."
+She became the first horse in JRA history to have won a GI race with only 6 undefeated races to his or her belt.

+Lei Papale's winning streak stopped there as she finished third at her next race, the 2021 Takarazuka Kinen, behind Chrono Genesis and Unicorn Lion.
+After taking the summer off, she was entered into the All Comers but finished fourth behind Win Marilyn.
+She would then go on to race in the Queen Elizabeth II Cup and the Hong Kong Cup, but lost both races.

+2022: five-year-old season

+Lei Papale's first race for 2022 was the Kinko Sho, where she placed herself fourth in the pack before running up the final stretch at a pace of 34.6 seconds for the last three furlongs but couldn't catch up to winner Jack d'Or and finished in 2nd place.
+The horse then entered the Osaka Hai in an attempt to win the same race for the second year in a row, but again finished in 2nd place, behind Potager, as her jockey said she might have been able to endure it better if the track had been dry.

+After this, Lei Papale was unable to win any races, with her best showing being that year's Mainichi Okan, where she finished at 4th place behind Salios.
+After finishing at 9th place at the Hong Kong Cup, it was revealed that her front right leg was suffering from a bowed tendon, and that the horse would be retired to stand stud at Northern Farm.